Stuffed Cherry Tomato BLT Cups

 - 24 cherry tomatoes

-- 24 pieces of baby arugula
+- 24 pieces baby arugula

 Chipotle Mayo

-- 3 tablespoons real mayonnaise, homemade for Whole30
+- 3 tablespoons mayonnaise

-- 2 teaspoons adobo sauce, see notes
+- 2 teaspoons adobo sauce (see notes)

 - 1 teaspoon freshly squeezed lime juice